 HB 1628 Increasing the supply of affordable housing by modifying the state and local real estate excise tax.
 This bill would apply a Real Estate Excise Tax on homes sold for more than \$5 million.
 The tax would be on the amount greater than \$5 million and the tax would be 4%.
 Proceeds would be used for a new Development Disabilities Trust Account to provide housing support for individuals with developmental disabilities.
 This bill passed the House Local Government Committee on February 10 and is now in the Finance Committee, where it had a public hearing on February 21.
-No executive session has been scheduled yet but this bill may be considered necessary to implement the budget.
+In executive session on April 14, this bill was passed as a substitute and will go to the House Rules Committee.